-Karl Unholtz and John Dickie leave the Lockheed Aircraft Company and Join the MB Company, located in New Haven, CT.
+Karl Unholtz and John Dickie leave the Lockheed Aircraft Company and join the MB Company, located in New Haven, CT.
 In 1946, the first Electrodynamic Shaker (rated at 200 lbf) is built.

 Gerry Reen and Donald McCluskey begin working as engineers at MB.
 In 1959, Mr. Unholtz, Mr. Dickie, Mr. Reen and Mr. McCluskey leave MB and start the Unholtz-Dickie Corporation in Hamden, CT.
 New shaker development took off, with the introduction of three new shaker Models; the Model 100 rated at 150 lbf, the Model 110 rated at 300 lbf, and the Model 106 Calibration Shaker.
 By the end of 1959, the first UD shaker system orders are received from GE-Canada and GE-Kentucky.

 The 1960's brought numerous new products, innovations and industry firsts for newly formed UD Corp.
 These include Dial-A-Gain Vibration Instruments, Solid State Power Amplifiers in place of tube amplifiers, a line of accelerometers, and the first Modal Shakers (used to test the Boeing 747).
 UD's family of shakers broaden from 100-10,000 lbf.
 As business grows, UD opens a West Coast Sales & Service office in California, and begins supplying shaker equipment that supports the space race to the moon.
-In 1968, UD engineers begin design of a radical new shaker armature called Induct-A-Ring, and begin testing the first ever T1000IAR (rated at 10,000 lbf).
-To this day, the UD Induct-A-Ring shaker continues to outperform and outlast the competition And to date, UD has built over 1,000 UD IAR Shakers.
+In 1969, UD engineers begin design of a radical new shaker armature called Induct-A-Ring, and begin testing the first ever T1000IAR (rated at 10,000 lbf).
+To this day, the UD Induct-A-Ring shaker continues to outperform and outlast the competition.
+To date, UD has built over 1,000 UD IAR Shakers.

-In 2003, UD begins offering 3-inch stroke capability for medium to high force systems, and supplies the first ever electrodynamic seismic test system (12 inch stroke), designed to simulate earthquake conditions on communication racks.
+In 2000, UD introduces the first power amplifiers using high efficiency, Insulated Gate Bipolar Transistors (IGBT's).
+In 2003, 3-inch stroke capability for medium to high force systems are offered, then UD supplies the first ever electrodynamic seismic test system (12 inch stroke) designed to simulate earthquake conditions on communication racks.
 In 2006 UD delivers the first 55,000 lbf system, the Model T5500, and soon after develops a complete family of head expanders for large product testing.
-In 2009, UD introduces the first power amplifiers using high efficiency, Insulated Gate Bipolar Transistors (IGBT's), and proudly celebrates the company's 50th anniversary!
+And in 2009, UD develops the first shaker to generate 1,500g shock pulses for sensor and hard disk drive testing (S092-UX).